 You're having lunch with a junior salesperson who's just starting her first sales job at your company.
-You're giving her advice on how to be successful as a salesperson.
-You say:
+You give her this advice on how to be successful as a salesperson.

 The real key is establishing a relationship with the client.